Abductive forgetting: The two forms of abductive forgetting

-The propositional formula represents all available knowledge about the relationships between hypotheses and manifestations.
-A given subset of hypotheses $E$ may or may not explain a nonempty subset of manifestations $M$.
-It does if it is consistent with the formula and entails these manifestations.
-An explanation like this is written $E \explain M$.
+A subset of hypotheses $E$ may or may not explain a nonempty subset of manifestations $M$.
+It does if its union with the formula is consistent and entails them.
+Such an explanation is written $E \explain M$.
 It is supported by a formula $F$ if $F \cup E$ is consistent and entails $M$.
-This condition is written $F \models E \explain M$.
+This is denoted $F \models E \explain M$.

-Which abductive explanations are supported depends not only on $F$ but also on the set of all possible hypotheses and manifestations, since these sets cap $E$ and $M$.
+Which explanations are supported depends not only on $F$ but also on the set of all hypotheses and manifestations.
+The hypotheses $E$ of a specific explanation $E \explain M$ are some of the possible hypotheses $I$; in the same way, the manifestations $M$ are some of the possible manifestations $C$.

 \begin{definition} An {\em explanation} over hypotheses $I$ and manifestations $C$ is a pair of propositional sets of variables $E \subseteq I$ and $M \subseteq C$ with $M \not= \emptyset$, written $E \explain M$.